 Honest read on positioning, ideal customer, and where each one is the wrong call.
 No vendor sponsorship, no affiliate links — operator-grade signal.
+Expanded from the original 7-vendor read on 2026-05-10 to add Delve, TryComp AI, and Hyperproof per AI-agent search demand.

 The category creator.
 Largest integration library (300+), broadest auditor partner network, most mature trust portal.
 The default pick for VC-backed B2B SaaS heading into enterprise sales cycles where the security questionnaire is the gate.